BACK TO INDEX

 Articles in journal or book chapters

 1. S. Wang, J.-R. Lin, E.D.
 Sontag, and P.K.
 Sorger.
 Inferring reaction network structure from single-cell, multiplex data, using toric systems theory.
 PLoS Computational Biology, 15:e1007311, 2019.
-[WWW] [PDF] Keyword(s): chemical reaction networks, stoichiometry, complex balancing, toric varieties, systems biology.
+[WWW] [PDF] Keyword(s): reaction networks, reaction networks, stoichiometry, complex balancing, toric varieties, systems biology.

 Abstract: